-The in-house assessment of activities of the Supervisory Board, Committees and individual members was performed by the Supervisory Board.
+In 2023, alongside the internal assessment conducted by the Supervisory Board itself, an independent evaluation of the Supervisory Board's performance was also carried out.
 The assessment was made by completing a detailed questionnaire, covering some different assessment directions:

 - 1. Supervisory Board membership and structure; - 2.
 Supervisory Board's work planning, organization and performance; - 3.
 Supervisory Board's activities' functional field; - 4.
 Self-assessment of the Supervisory Board members;